MatTerra/Assembler/README.md

 cd build && make
 ```

-After that, the program is compiled and available in the src folder.
+After that, the program is compiled and available in the src folder of the build dir.
 ```
 cd src && ls montador
 ```